OWASP/threat-dragon/dev-notes.md

 1. navigate to .deb package and run
 1. navigate to Snap .snap file and run
 1. navigate to AppImage file and run
+1. obtain SHA256 of .deb, .rpm, .snap and .AppImage files using `shasum -a256`

 * ### MacOS installer for TD desktop ###
 Create MacOS .deb installer and test it on a mac